 Managing a field service business comes with its own set of struggles.

-Ensuring driver safety, cutting fuel costs, managing on-time deliveries, and asset tracking are just some of the issues that worry most managers.
+Ensuring driver safety, cutting fuel costs, managing on-time deliveries, and asset tracking are just some of the issues that worry most fleet managers.

 Although Global Positioning System-based (GPS) trackers are making the work of field service managers easier by enabling efficiencies on the road, the technology itself is not safe from tampering.